IB Chemistry R3.2 R3.2.2

 Positive → spontaneous.
 This cell will produce electricity.

-Gibbs Free Energy & Cell Potential (HL)
+Gibbs energy & Cell Potential (HL)

 ΔG° = −nFE°cell